nicholas-golle/lol-team-optimizer/API_SETUP.md

-# Riot Games API Key Setup Guide
+# Riot Games API Key Setup Guide - Unified Configuration

-This guide provides detailed instructions for obtaining and configuring your Riot Games API key for the League of Legends Team Optimizer.
+This guide provides detailed instructions for obtaining and configuring your Riot Games API key for the streamlined League of Legends Team Optimizer interface.

 ## Why Do You Need an API Key?